-Since water depths drop off to 6,000 feet just a few miles offshore and continue to get deeper as you head out to sea, most of Kona’s “grander” marlins have been found between just 2 to 5 miles from shore.
+Since water depths drop off to 6,000 feet just a few miles off shore, and continue to get deeper as you head out to sea, most of Kona’s “grander” marlins have been found between 2 and 5 miles from shore.

 More than 60 CHARTER BOATS are available for hire, most of them out of Honokōhau Harbor, north of Kailua-Kona.

 MAKANA LANI CHARTERS, based in beautiful Honokōhau Harbor in Kona, is one such boat for hire.
 Kona’s calm waters are teeming with fi sh, such as marlin,

 , ready for catching.
 And with Capt.
 Kenny Fogarty at the helm of

 , even the most novice fi sherman will benefi t from the captain’s reel expertise and extensive knowledge of Kona’s waters.
 A fi shing charter accommodates up to four people and can go from 6.5 hours to a full 8.5-hour day.
 All you have to worry about is bringing sunscreen, a camera and refreshments—